 The Museum of Bedouin Culture (Joe Alon Center) in the Negev Desert was founded with the aim of perpetuating the traditional way of life of the Bedouin, with the understanding that Bedouin society is in an accelerated process of transition from traditional nomadic life to settle in permanent settlements.
 In addition, the exhibition is spread over two floors; with historical and contemporary items depicting Bedouin life in the Negev and the Sinai Peninsula beginning in the early 20th century.

-In the summer of 2005, a huge 257-meter-long Bedouin tent was purchased in the central courtyard and purchased in Syria.
-The tent is divided as usual into two wings: a guest room (“divan”) and the family wing which is covered with mats and mattresses.
-Furthermore, in the divan, which can accommodate up to 150 people, a stove for making coffee and tea was set up, and in the family chamber, there is a stove for baking pitas.
+In the summer of 2005, a vast 257-meter-long Bedouin tent was purchased in the central courtyard and purchased in Syria.
+The tent is divided, as usual, into two wings: a guest room (“divan”) and the family wing covered with mats and mattresses.
+Furthermore, in the divan, which can accommodate up to 150 people, a stove for making coffee and tea was set up, and in the family chamber, there was a stove for baking pitas.
 The museum is the largest of its kind in the country.

 Things to See in Joe Alon Center

 The museum has several additional exhibits:

 Exhibition about the Bar Kochba Revolt: The exhibition presents the story of the revolt inside a cave-shaped space, designed to resemble a hiding cave from the period of the rebellion.

 Five residential caves, hiding and burial, simulating different periods in the history of the southern region; from the Chalcolithic period to the Byzantine period.